RomainCscn/personal-website/content/blog/things-i-like-about-deno/index.md

 ## The docs and community

 The project is moving fast as the community is very involved in the project.
-A lot of Node.js libraries are already available for Deno (I'm thinking of `pg` to connect to PostgreSQL, `oak` which is a `koa` or even `denon` that is the equivalent of `nodemon`).
+A lot of Node.js libraries are already available for Deno (I'm thinking of `pg` to connect to PostgreSQL, `oak` which is a `koa` port, or even `denon` that is the equivalent of `nodemon`).

-The official docs is also very clear, concise and handy.
+The official documentation is also very clear, concise and handy.
 You can check it [here](https://deno.land).
 And if that's not enough, there is already a lot of handbook, tutorials and articles about Deno.

 --